CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 This repository has a toolbox to download, process, and visualize the [Panoptic Studio](http://domedb.perception.cs.cmu.edu) (Panoptic) data.

 # Note:

 - <del> Sep-21-2020: Currently our server is offline due to the power outage in the CMU Campus, and COVID-19 makes it difficult to access the server room.
 We will fix the issue as soon as possible.</del>
 - <del> Sep-30-2020: Unfortunately, we found that our server has been broken and we are replacing it now.
 Please wait a couple of more weeks.</del>
 - <del> Oct-5-2020: Our server is back and online now! </del>
 - <del> May-18-2021: Currently our server is offline due to our server maintenance.
 Hopefully it will be back online in this week. </del>
+- May-14-2024: If the CMU server doesn't respond, You can use the SNU endpoint adding `--snu-endpoint` option in `getData.sh` and `getData_kinoptic` scripts.

 # Quick start guide

 Follow these steps to set up a simple example:

 ## 1. Check out the codebase

 ```
 git clone https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox
 cd panoptic-toolbox
 ```

 ## 2. Download a sample data and other data

 To download a dataset, named "171204_pose1_sample" in this example, run the following script.

 ```
 ./scripts/getData.sh 171204_pose1_sample
 ```

 This bash script requires curl or wget.

 This script will create a folder "./171204_pose1_sample" and download the following files.

-* 171204_pose1_sample/hdVideos/hd_00_XX.mp4  #synchronized HD video files (31 views)
+- 171204_pose1_sample/hdVideos/hd_00_XX.mp4 #synchronized HD video files (31 views)
-* 171204_pose1_sample/vgaVideos/KINECTNODE%d/vga_XX_XX.mp4 #synchrponized VGA video files (480 views)
+- 171204_pose1_sample/vgaVideos/KINECTNODE%d/vga_XX_XX.mp4 #synchrponized VGA video files (480 views)
-* 171204_pose1_sample/calibration_171204_pose1_sample.json #calibration files
+- 171204_pose1_sample/calibration_171204_pose1_sample.json #calibration files
-* 171204_pose1_sample/hdPose3d_stage1_coco19.tar #3D Body Keypoint Data (coco19 keypoint definition)
+- 171204_pose1_sample/hdPose3d_stage1_coco19.tar #3D Body Keypoint Data (coco19 keypoint definition)
-* 171204_pose1_sample/hdFace3d.tar #3D Face Keypoint Data
+- 171204_pose1_sample/hdFace3d.tar #3D Face Keypoint Data
-* 171204_pose1_sample/hdHand3d.tar #3D Hand Keypoint Data
+- 171204_pose1_sample/hdHand3d.tar #3D Hand Keypoint Data

 Note that this sample example currently does not have VGA videos.

 You can also download any other seqeunce through this script.
 Just use the the name of the target sequence: instead of the "171204_pose1panopticHD". r example,

 ```
 ./scripts/getData.sh 171204_pose1
 ```

 for the full version of [171204_pose1](http://domedb.perception.cs.cmu.edu/171204_pose1.html) sequence:.
 You can also specify the number of videospanopticHDnt to donwload.

 ```
 ./scripts/getData.sh (sequenceName) (VGA_Video_Number) (HD_Video_Number)
 ```

 For example, the following command will download 240 vga videos and 10 videos.

 ```
 ./scripts/getData.sh 171204_pose1_sample 240 10
 ```

 Note that we have sorted the VGA camera order so that you download uniformly distributed view.

 ## 3. Downloading All Available Sequences